 Teaching Kids About Money Is One of the Best Gifts You Can Give Them

 You may feel like handing your kids some extra cash is a nice gift.
-But teaching them to use that cash is the better gift.
+But teaching them how to use and preserve that cash is an even better gift.

-Financial literacy for kids and financial literacy for teens creates grown adults who feel confident about managing their money.
+Financial literacy for kids and financial literacy for teens create grown adults who feel confident about managing their money.

 If you want to start teaching kids about money but are not sure where to start, this guide on finance for kids is just for you.

 We will give you:

 - Tips on teaching kids about money for young kids, older kids, and teens